pypeit/PypeIt/doc/tracing.rst

 If necessary, the user may define the edges of the slit(s) on each detector.
 Currently this is only implemented for single slit (i.e. longslit) mode.
-The syntax is to add a line to the .red file indicating the start and end of each slit on each detector in detector column units (as binned).
+The syntax is to add a line to the PYPIT file indicating the start and end of each slit on each detector in detector column units (as binned).

 For example, for the LRISr longslit with 2x2 binning, the